Tomoyuki Doi

-Tomoyuki Doi (土井 智之, Doi Tomoyuki) is a Japanese professional footballer who plays primarily as a striker for Thai League 1 club, BG Pathum United.
+Tomoyuki Doi (土井 智之, Doi Tomoyuki) is a Japanese professional footballer who plays primarily as a striker for Thai League 1 club, Chonburi.
 Doi is known for his finishing, long range efforts and technical abilities.

 Doi won the Singapore Premier League 'Player Of The Year' award in the 2021 and 2024–25 season.
 He also holds the record for scoring 44 league goals in a single season in the 24–25 season, the most of any top flight footballer that season.

 Club career

 Albriex Niigata (Singapore)

 Doi's supreme form was a key factor for Albirex Niigata (S)’s triumph in the 2020 Singapore Premier League season as he smashed in 11 goals and made three assists in 14 appearances.
 He also registered both the most shots (83) and shots on target (43) of any player in the league.
 Doi's performance in the league earned him a nomination for the 2020 Singapore Premier League 'Player of the Year' award.